bugixtix/speedtest-api/README.md

 # Internet Speed Test Service

 This is a Flask-based web application for measuring internet speed, including download, upload, and ping.
-It uses the `speedtest` Python module to perform tests and is hosted on a cloud platform like AWS.
+It uses the `speedtest-cli` Python module to perform tests.

 ## Warning

 The project considered as failed due to incorrect download speed that speedtest-cli package provides (The mentioned package uses old technologies to measure download speed).
+Please don't hesitate opening PR if you find any solution for this problem.

 ## Features
 - Measure download, upload, and ping speeds.